MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/data-residency.md

     - Your users can’t participate in other Yammer networks.

-    - External groups can't be created.
+    - External groups can't be created in your Yammer Enterprise network, and your users can't participate in external groups belonging to other networks.

 - [Post to Yammer by sending an email message](https://support.office.com/article/058d1bc1-3492-47c5-bde2-29ea294acdb6)